ExpressiveJS/Expressive.js/README.md

 # Expressive
+Expressive is a new way to write applications without all the junk.

-Expressive is a suite of tools to aid in writing client and server applications with ease, using only simple javascript objects and functions.
+Most notably, it can be used to write client and server applications with ease, using only a simple javascript object format.

+Expressive is highly configurable and can easily be extended in many facets using a simple plugin architecture.
+Framework developers provide a simple abstraction layer for things like loggers, protocols, data consumers, and even route transformations.

+To the end user (you!), none of that matters except getting to Express your logic the way you want.
+Expressive has a full-blown UI tool to help you create projects without writing a single line of code!

 # Coming Very Soon! #
 <br>